OpenAstronomy/packaging-guide/docs/ci.rst

           envs: |
             - linux: py311

-In this case the workflow is triggered on push to branch, a PR and a manual trigger of the workflow on GitHub actions.
+In this case the workflow is triggered on a push to a branch, a PR, or a manual trigger of the workflow (`workflow_dispatch`).
 The second line of the job defines the name, in this case ``test`` and uses instructs the virtual machine to use Open Astronomy's pre-defined test with tox.
 The ``envs`` list, defines which environments the test set is going to be ran on.